MegaByteMark/intradotnet-dapperextensions/README.md

 Utility library for Dapper to improve the development experience of common Dapper scenarios.

 ## Initializing a Dependency Injectable Context Wrapper for Dapper
-To initialize a dependency injectable context wrapper for Dapper, first you need to create a context class that inherits froms `DapperContext`, then implement the `GetDbConnection` function.
+First you need to create a context class that inherits from `DapperContext`, then implement the `GetDbConnection` function.
-The following example uses a connection to an Sql Server database which requires installing either `System.Data.SqlClient` or `Microsoft.Data.SqlClient` depending on your target runtime, however you can use any database provider by installing the package relevant for that provider if the provider implements the .NET Data Provider schema.
+The following example uses a connection to an Sql Server database which requires installing either `System.Data.SqlClient` or `Microsoft.Data.SqlClient` depending on your target runtime, however you can use any database provider by installing the package relevant for that provider, if the provider implements the .NET Data Provider schema. [.NET Data Providers](https://learn.microsoft.com/en-us/dotnet/framework/data/adonet/data-providers)

 ```csharp
 using System.Data.Common;